torhaa1/Response_Time_Minimization/README.md

 - Using dictionary data structures for max iteration speed and PuLP processing.
 - Cost matrix reduction by filtering out the highest travel times, assuming there likely is another closer car to the given event.
 Works well when population is spread around the network.
 Less applicable if population is clustered in one side of the network.

-### Example of ideal problem reduction
-Original problem:  50 potential car locations and 1000 simulated events results in a cost matrix of `50,000 rows`.
-The size of the cost matrix (problem size) is reduced by:
-- Cut the car locations in half (=25 locations), by filtering on centrality measures.
-- Cut the cost matrix (25,000) in half, by filtering out top travel times.
-- Resulting in a cost matrix of `12,500 rows` (25% the size of the original)

 ---

 ## Example 1: Optimize locations for 4 Police Units in Oslo City
 This example demonstrates how to find the optimal locations for 4 police units in Oslo City.
-The goal is to minimize the total response time to all events while adhering to each car's maximum workload.
+The goal is to minimize the total response time to all events while adhering to the maximum workload of each car.

 <img src="https://github.com/torhaa1/ResponseTimeMinimization/blob/main/figures/oslo_city_4cars_plot_locations.png" width="700">
 Figure 1 shows the solution with optimal placement of 4 units and their assigned events.